elsampsa/cutefront/docs/intro.rst

 - Minimal package mainteinance: CuteFront is just html and javascript running in the browser, so it just "is"
 - Qt's touch'n'feel with widgets, signals and slots
 - Global state partitioned and cached into widgets - avoid global state mess
+- No Virtual DOM - or any other technological bloat to that matter

 Here is a a quick look at a typical CuteFront main html file using widgets: